BIG SKY BIGGIE COURSES50 Mile / 30 Mile

 This is where the 50 Mile course participants turn right, crossing the paved road to do the Yellow Mules Loop.

 The 30 Mile course participants will turn left, as they head towards Ralph’s Pass.
 We will have signs, crossing guards and course marshals at this critical junction to make sure nobody takes a wrong turn.
 This is also the location where a time cut-off may be in place for the 50 Mile course participants.
-And if there is a thunderstorm on Buck Ridge, at the top of the Yellow Mules Loop, with lightening strikes, this is also the place that we will make a judgement call and direct all racers to the finish route.
+And if there is a thunderstorm on Buck Ridge, at the top of the Yellow Mules Loop, with lightning strikes, this is also the place that we will make a judgement call and direct all racers to the finish route.

 (30 Mile course participants – jump down to the next section for the finish route.)